kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 8 b).
 Belize ROC curve* |

 ### Bosnia (BIH)
-&rarr; Total number of uniques schools: 1366
+&rarr; Total number of uniques schools: 1366 <br>
-&rarr; Number of schools in test set with connectivity: 274 &rarr; Number of schools in test set without connectivity: 127
+&rarr; Number of schools in test set with connectivity: 274 <br>
+&rarr; Number of schools in test set without connectivity: 127 <br>

 * The hard predictions were right 75.31% of the time
 * Average accuracy with 5-fold cross validation is: 76%